There are two schools of thought.

 Honey Stinger really highlights its Vitamin B Complex content, which theoretically should help accelerate and intensify the mouth-to-muscle effect.
 Read full review here.

 The taste and consistency of Honey Stinger are…duh, honey-like.
-If you are a regular energy gel eater and enjoy the taste of honey, I would highly recommend it.
+If you are a regular energy gel eater and enjoy the taste of honey, I would highly recommend these natural energy gels.

 Huma Chia Energy Gel – Stomach happy gels